⇨ Start this Guide to see how to manage multiple languages for your content.

 upload the new file.

-Media elements (like images, videos, links or inboxes) that appear as <missing element> in the export cannot be created through an upload.
+Media elements (like images, videos, links, or info boxes) that appear as <missing element> in the export cannot be created through an upload.

 If you change anything in the file (including the original language) the changes will be applied after you import the file (also to your original language)